What to Know about Bikes on Campus

 - Communicate.
 Ride predictably, visibly, and communicate with motorists by your actions and signals

--- it's extra nice to let pedestrians know you're approaching and which side you'll pass them on: i.e. call out a hearty, "On your right!" so that you're sure you are heard.
+-- it's extra nice to let pedestrians know you're approaching and which side you'll pass them on: i.e. call out a hearty, "On your left!" so that you're sure you are heard.

 If you want to be a truly savvy urban cyclist, consider the free classes at the East Bay Bike Coalition.
 With an office on Shattuck between Allston and Kittredge, the EBBC is a conveniently located source for more information about biking in the area.
 Stay tuned for upcoming classes at www.ebbc.org/safety.